agspf94/devpath/README.md

 # DevPath Backend

+Check the collections to see the avaliable features

 ## How to develop a new feature

 After developing the feature and the tests, do the following: